UniExeterRSE/intro-version-control/_episodes/11_undoing_changes.md

 ```

 Ah, no!
 We don't want to commit our `TODO.txt` file.
 This was just to help us
 keep track of our work and it doesn't belong in the repository.
+Fortunately

-Fortunately we can remove changes to a file from the staging area.
+we can remove changes to a file from the staging area.
 In fact,
 `git status` tells us how to do this.
-The general command to use is
+The general command to use is:

 ```
 git restore --staged <files>